Reverse ETL FAQ

 Can I be notified when Reverse ETL syncs fail?

-Yes, you can sign up for Reverse ETL sync notifications.
+Yes, you can sign up for Reverse ETL sync notifications for failed or partially successful syncs.
+Segment sends notifications for every sync failure.

 To receive Reverse ETL sync notifications: